damianoamatruda/masters-of-renaissance/README.md

 # Masters of Renaissance
 Project of Software Engineering, Polytechnic University of Milan, A.Y.
 2020/2021.
+Grade: 30 with Honors.

 Digital version of the board game *Masters of Renaissance*, implemented in Java.